wethod/learning-center-source/content/friday/index.md

 _You can enable this type of timesheet from [company settings]({{< relref "settings/index.md#company" >}})._

 {{< note title="Note" >}}
-**When you delete an area from a project's budget, it's timesheet's hours and notes are assigned to the "Generic" timesheet's area.**
+**When you delete an area from a project's budget, its timesheet hours and notes are assigned to the "Generic" timesheet area.**
 {{< /note >}}

 ### Automatic